appium/ruby_console/readme.md

 # Ruby Console for Appium

+Ruby 1.9.3 and Appium from GitHub are required.
+Run Appium from source with `node server.js -V 1`

 Export the path to your .app bundle `MyApp.app` or zipped app bundle `MyApp.app.zip`

 `export APP_PATH="MyApp.app"`